-Home » Cookies » Candy Corn Shortbread Cookies
+Home » Cookie Recipes » Candy Corn Shortbread Cookies

 Candy Corn Shortbread Cookies

 These super cute shortbread (slice and bake) cookies are shaped into candy corn pieces.
-Not only are they full of buttery deliciousness, are fun to make but also make cute halloween gift bags or treats!
+Not only are they full of buttery deliciousness, but are fun to make.
+They also make cute Halloween gift bags or treats!

-They make a cute hostess gift or even treat bag gifts for your guests at your next halloween party.
-I packed my candy corn shortbread cookies in clear polkadot cellophane bags with actual candy corn and tied them with black and white ribbon.
-They look adorable if you ask me!
+These fun treats make cute hostess gifts or treat bags for your next Halloween party.
+I packed candy corn shortbread cookies in clear polkadot cellophane bags with sweet candy corn.

 Halloween Candy Corn Shortbread Cookies